chocolatey/choco-wiki/FeaturesAgentService.md

 The one exception is when someone calls `--run-actual` in their arguments.
 But there is no escalation of privilege here because they would be running that under their own user context and thus only have the permissions granted to them already.

+### I'm having trouble seeing packages on a file share source

+The Chocolatey Agent service installs as LocalSystem by default, which may not have access to UNC shares.
+We recommend changing the service to a named account that is a local admin that would also have network access.
+You can do that in the Service Manager properties for the service itself (future state through package parameters).
+Please note you would need to make this change on each upgrade of the Agent until it is supported in the packaging itself.

+So if you've set up a source like `choco source add -n="'name'" -s="'\\unc\packages'" --priority=1`, by default this won't work with the Chocolatey Agent.
+You would need to grant access to machines or anonymous access to the share (Everyone Read is likely not enough).

+A great read on your options can be found at [Stack Exchange](https://serverfault.com/q/135867/79259).